21 federal and provincial programs that pay 50–100% of employee wages, training costs, and hiring expenses. The complete employer guide.

 "Youth unemployment among 15–24 year olds in Canada stood at 12.6% in Q3 2024 — more than double the national average of 6.2% — reinforcing the federal government's priority to connect young Canadians with private sector digital opportunities." — Statistics Canada, Labour Force Survey Q3 2024 Source: Statistics Canada, Table 14-10-0023-01, September 2024Official Program Page — Digital Skills for Youth →

-Every province administers its own version of the Canada Job Grant, but the terms vary dramatically.
-Ontario's COJG is the most generous for small businesses, covering 5/6 of training costs.
+Get matched in 60 seconds →Every province administers its own version of the Canada Job Grant, but the terms vary dramatically.
+Ontario's COJG was paused for new applications in November 2025.
 Manitoba covers 75%.
-Others hover at 50%.
-Four provinces have closed or suspended their programs since 2024.
+BC covers 80%.
+Four other provinces have closed or restructured their programs since 2024.

 Scroll right to see all columns →